connieding/Routing-Risk-Map/README.md

 ## Installation

-To get started with the Event Venue Booking System, make sure you have **Java** installed on your machine.
+To get started with the Routing Risk Map, make sure you have **Java** installed on your machine.
 Follow the steps below to set up and run the project:

 1. **Clone the repository**: